retromp3/retro/README.md

 # Setup

-If you'd like to run the app on your own device and compile from the source, you can do so by following the instructions below.
+If you'd like to run the app on your own device you can [sideload](Sideloading.md) it or compile everything from source, you can do so by following the instructions below.

 ## Instructions